-We are a registered charity (No 272965) and rely heavily on the generosity of the General Public to help maintain and improve what is part of the history of the County of Hampshire.
-If you would like to make a donation to the Royal Hampshire Regiment Museum, please either send a cheque payable to the museum to Serle’s House, Southgate Street, Winchester, SO23 9EG or donate via our paypal account here
+We are a registered charity (No 272965) and rely heavily on the generosity our visitors to help maintain and improve what is part of the history of the County of Hampshire.
+If you would like to make a donation to the Royal Hampshire Regiment Museum, please either send a cheque payable to the museum to Serle’s House, Southgate Street, Winchester, SO23 9EG or donate via our paypal account by clicking here

-If you are downsizing your house, or helping someone else with this arduous task, we are would be delighted to receive any item which is directly related to the Regiment – in particular papers and photographs as well as specific objects, which are no longer needed and would otherwise be thrown away.
+If you are downsizing your house, or helping someone else with this arduous task, we are would be delighted to consider any item which is directly related to the Regiment – in particular papers and photographs as well as specific objects, which are no longer needed and would otherwise be thrown away.
 If you have photographs or other papers, and wish to keep them, could you please let us copy them to help improve our archive, and thus a more detailed knowledge of the Regiment?
-We are rapidly running out of storage space however, and so have a strict collections policy as to what we can accept.
-If we already hold other examples of the same artefact, then we probably will not be able to accept it.
-We always accept medals belonging to members of the Regiment, and personal photographs.
-Please contact the museum first before bringing any items in or posting them to us so the curatorial team can assess the items you are offering.

 Once an item is donated to the museum, you will be asked to sign a ‘Transfer of Title’ form.
 This means that the items are now the museum’s property and will always be treated correctly under Museum Association and Accreditation guidelines.
 Once donated, you are not able to return to reclaim it at a later date if you change your mind.
 We do not accept loan items unless required for a specific temporary exhibition.

 This gourd, possibly made from a squash, comes originally from Minorca and was probably purchased as a souvenir by a soldier of the 37th Regiment when stationed there in 1767.
-It has recently been generously donated to the Museum by the family in whose possession it has been for almost 250 years.
-It is one of the oldest objects that we possess and we are most grateful.
+It has been generously donated to the Museum by the family in whose possession it has been for almost 250 years, and it is one of the oldest objects that we possess.
+It’s currently on display in the galleries.